 Despite the release of the second-gen pair, the original AirPods are still knocking about - and at a £10 discount, too.
 While we'd go for the newer model at this nominal price difference, these AirPods are still an absolute marvel in terms of tech.
 For this price, they're a pretty good deal for iPhone users.

 The HomePod is our favourite smart speaker, garnering five stars when we reviewed it at its original price of £319, so its current £40 discount deserves to be noted.
-It may, predictably, be incredibly Apple-centric, almost wholly reliant on an iPhone and Apple Music account, but it also delivers superb sound considering the size and money.
+It may, predictably, be incredibly Apple-centric - it's almost wholly reliant on an iPhone and Apple Music account - but it also delivers superb sound considering the size and money.
 A weighty sound and compact styling, and Siri's slowly-improving skills, make for an enticing package for Apple lovers.

 Apple TV 4K

 The latest Apple TV box sees Apple embracing 4K and HDR – great news, because it shines a light on specs that we want to see become as popular as possible.
 What’s more, the Apple TV 4K box itself brings with it a whole load of 4K HDR movies to streaming for the first time.
 This box delivers all the key UK catch-up TV services, the biggest library of 4K HDR films, Dolby Atmos – and great, all-round performance.
 Recommended - especially as it's now available from some retailers with a £20 discount.
 Every little helps, after all.